 HOW TO DO IT: Take your best guess or use the common 8-hour sleep goal as your starting point.
 For a week, go to bed 10 minutes earlier and see if you naturally wake up before your alarm.
-If you do and feel rested, you’re at or close to your sleep number.
-If you don’t feel rested, you’ll need to add a few minutes and keep adding until you do.
-Keep tweaking your sleep numbers until you can run your day on a single cup of coffee.
+If you don’t feel rested, add a few more minutes and repeat this process until you wake up feeling refreshed.

 - Birth to 3 months: 14 to 17 hours